AndyButland/UmbracoPersonalisationGroups/ReadMe.md

 - `<add key="personalisationGroups.cookieKeyForTrackingNumberOfVisits" value="myCookieKey"/>` - defines the cookie key name used for tracking the number of visits
 - `<add key="personalisationGroups.cookieKeyForTrackingIfSessionAlreadyTracked" value="myCookieKey"/>` - defines the cookie key name used for tracking if the session has been recorded for the number of visits criteria, default is `personalisationGroupsNumberOfVisitsSessionStarted`
 - `<add key="personalisationGroups.cookieKeyForTrackingPagesViewed" value="myCookieKey"/>` - defines the cookie key name used for tracking pages viewed
+- `<add key="personalisationGroups.cookieKeyForSessionMatchedGroups" value="myCookieKey"/>` - defines the cookie key name used for tracking which session level groups the visitor has matched
+- `<add key="personalisationGroups.cookieKeyForPersistentMatchedGroups" value="myCookieKey"/>` - defines the cookie key name used for tracking which persistent (visitor) level groups the visitor has matched
+- `<add key="personalisationGroups.persistentMatchedGroupsCookieExpiryInDays" value="90"/>` - sets the expiry time for the cookie used for tracking which persistent (visitor) level groups the visitor has matched (default if not provided is 90)

 ## How it works